Hepburn Shire Council is pleased to announce that it adopted the 2019/20 Budget at its Council meeting held last night in Daylesford.

 - Implementation of actions from the Biodiversity ($86,000), Economic Development ($30,000), Active Women and Girls ($10,000) and Youth Strategies ($100,000).

 “We are looking forward to working with the community on the development and implementation of these works over the coming year.
 I would like to thank community members who provided feedback on the draft Budget,” said Cr Henderson.

-Click here to download a copy…Hepburn Shire Council Budget Report 2019-20
+Click here on the link to download a copy of the Hepburn Shire Council Adopted Budget 2019-20.